 Of course others, and this may include you, are not Christians but are keen on discovering more about what the Christian faith is all about.
 All such are very welcome.
 In truth we are all still learning and have much to learn; I guess that’s why Jesus calls his followers ‘disciples’ which just means ‘learners’.

-If you have questions or would like to meet for a chat please do drop me an e-mail here
+If you have questions, please do drop me an e-mail here

 Elders are a group of rulers elected by each organised group of worshipping people (congregation) to oversee the spiritual welfare of the congregation.
 This group will include at least one ruler specially trained and set apart to teach (the minister).
 As a formal body, they are known as the Kirk Session (or, simply, the Session).
 In the Presbyterian system, every Session is represented in a superior court (the Presbytery) which consists of a certain number of congregations within a specified geographical boundary.
 Each Presbytery is then represented in the highest court of the church, the General Assembly.
 Bon Accord has 11 elders and the congregation is part of the Presbytery of Edinburgh and Perth.